eduvpn/documentation/release/README.md

 This file will contain all files from `${HOME}/repo`.
 If you run the release script multiple times, e.g. run it again after a package update, the new RPM and source RPM will be added to the `${HOME}/repo` directory and the tarball as well.
-A history of old packages is retained, so it is benficial to retain the `${HOME}/repo` folder between builds.
+A history of old packages is retained, so it is beneficial to retain the `${HOME}/repo` folder between builds.
 This way you can downgrade to an earlier version of a package if needed, e.g.:

     $ sudo yum downgrade php-fkooman-oauth2-client

+# Updating

+If you want to create packages of updated software, just pull the last version of the repository:

+    $ git pull

+And then, run the `build.sh` script again:

+    $ cd documentation
+    $ sh release/build.sh

+This should put any new packages in `${HOME}/repo` as well as put them in the generated tarball.

 # Configuration